Why Non-GMO Matters

 While organic certifications specifically prohibit the inclusion of genetically-modified organisms, we must also acknowledge why it is still so important to avoid GMOs themselves.

-In their infancy, GMOs came with an intended outcome of improved nutrition and higher crop yields, but the gene-splicing and biotechnology (genetic engineering) has shown over time to have a near-opposite effect on crops, and giant agricultural companies like Monsanto have used their GMO crops to a patent-law advantage, continuously trying to shut down small farmers who work to harvest without these herbicide-resistant seeds.
+In their infancy, GMOs came with an intended outcome of improved nutrition and higher crop yields.
+But gene-splicing and biotechnology (genetic engineering) has shown over time to have a near-opposite effect on crops.
+And giant agricultural companies like Monsanto have used their GMO crops to a patent-law advantage, continuously trying to shut down small farmers who work to harvest without these herbicide-resistant seeds.

 The evidence continues: